Optimal Designs for 2^k Factorial Experiments with Binary Response

-In Table~\ref{tab:23}, we have provided, within parenthesis, the percentages of times the regular fractions were at least 95\% efficient compared to the best half-fractions.
+In Table~\ref{tab:23}, we provide within parentheses (the first number) the percentages of times that the regular fractions are at least 70\% efficient compared to the best half-fractions (it would correspond to the case where 42\% more runs are needed due to a poor choice of design).
+The second number within the parentheses is the median efficiency.
 It is clear that when the regular fractions are not D-optimal, they are usually not highly efficient either.

-On the other hand, for each of the five situations described in Table~\ref{tab:23}, we also calculated the corresponding EW D-optimal half-fractions.
-For all of the five cases, including the highly asymmetric fifth scenario, the regular fractions are the EW D-optimal half-fractions.
+\begin{remark} {\rm For each of the five situations described in Table~\ref{tab:23}, we also calculate the corresponding EW D-optimal half-fractions.
+For all five cases including the highly asymmetric fifth scenario, the regular fractions are EW D-optimal half-fractions.}\end{remark}

-\begin{remark} {\rm In Table~2 and later (Table~3 and Table~6) we have used distributions for $\boldsymbol{\beta}$'s in two ways.
-For locally optimal designs these distributions are used to simulate the assumed values in order to study the properties of the designs, especially robustness.
+\begin{remark} {\rm In Table~\ref{tab:cpu} and later (Table~\ref{tab:23} and Table~\ref{tab:odor2}) we have used distributions for $\boldsymbol{\beta}$ in two ways.
+For locally D-optimal designs these distributions are used to simulate the assumed values in order to study the properties of the designs, especially robustness.
 For EW D-optimal designs these distributions are used as priors.}\end{remark}